mailpile/Mailpile/README.md

 Or alternatively run `./mp` and issue:

-    > set variable=value
+    mailpile> set variable=value

 after which you need to restart the program for it to take effect (Ctrl+D and `./mp`).
 You can print the value of a variable using:

-    > print variable
+    mailpile> print variable

+### Testing ###

+We are slowly migrating the code to use the `doctest` module for internal unit tests.

+Black-box regression tests can be invoked by running `scripts/mailpile-test.py`.
+For experimenting and testing, the blackbox test script can be run in an interactive mode:

+    $ ./scripts/mailpile-test.py -i

 ### JSON, XML, RSS, ... ###

-JSON and XML versions exist for most web-based commands and requests.
+JSON and XML versions exist for most web-based commands and requests and most Mailpile functionality is (or will be) accessible over an HTTP REST-style API.

-For individual e-mails, appending `message.xml` or `message.json` to the URL will provide a machine-readable rendering of the parsed message (for a raw dump of the undecoded message, request `message.eml`).

-For search results, append `feed.xml`, `feed.json` or `feed.rss` to the path part of the URL.

-For other commands, just append `.xml` or `.json` to the command name (e.g. `http://localhost:33411/_/help.xml` is a very useless example).
+Please see `doc/URLS.md` for details.

 ### Developing using virtualenv ###